specs-feup/cacti_tests/README.md

 - `-T TRANSPILER` - the name of the transpiler which is to be tested

 ### Generate the metadata
+#### Note: You may use this tool on your own tests, as long as the directory of tests adheres to our convention:
+  - The directory's direct descendents are all directories
+  - The first nested directories' names are standard names
+  - Inside those directories there aren't any other directories or files named after a standard
+  - The last nested directory contains a `src` file with the correct suffix (e.g. `.c` for C files).
+A `metadata.json` file may also be present with additional information about the test, although its structure must also equal our conventions.
+  - The last nested directory's name is the test's name (e.g. bool/ for a test that tests bools)

 ```
 $ python3 metadata_gen.py [-h] -S SRC_PATH